 - Landscape Architect

-Sonoma County Fire Prevention Staff will also provide the same service.
-A 2 hour minimum (up to 5 hours maximum) fee charged for this service, based on the inspection hourly rate.
+Fire Prevention Division Staff will also provide the same service.
+A 2 hour minimum (up to 5 hours maximum) fee is charged for this service, based on the inspection hourly rate.
 This service includes an on-site consultation, creation of a report specific to your fire hazard reduction requirements, normal driving time, plan review and follow-up telephone consultation as necessary.
 This maximum does not apply to commercial developments.

 What the Report Should Provide